lizhijiang/LJViewPager/README.md

 ![](https://i.imgflip.com/lmn33.gif)
 ![](https://i.imgflip.com/lmmxg.gif)

-LJViewPager is a subclass of UIScrollView, it can help you to add one or two or more sub UIViewController's view into one UIViewController, and switch between them with paging scroll.
+LJViewPager is easy to help you to add sub viewControllers into one parent viewController and scroll left and right to switch between them, and there is a convenient way to add a tab for each sub viewController.

 ##Installation
 * Drag the LJViewPager/LJViewPager folder into your project.